Advanced Seminar Logistics & SCM

 Learning objectives

-- Pursue interesting research questions
+- Pursue relevant research questions in SCM using data-driven approaches

 Important dates